UjjwalAyyangar/Golem/README.md

 # GopherOps
 This is a chatops mico-framework made in golang.
-It aims in helping go-programmers write slack bot effortlessly.
+It aims in helping go-programmers write slack bots effortlessly.

 <h3> Example :- </h3> <br/>